getodk/docs/odk2-src/index.rst

 Trying It Out
 ----------------

-First see the sections for :doc:`survey-intro`, :doc:`tables-intro`, and :doc:`services-intro`.
-They cover the overview of each tool, setup instructions, and demonstration forms and applications built with these tools.
-These demonstration applications will give you a good sense of the flexibility and breadth of capabilities of the two tools.
+The first step to get a feel for the ODK 2 tools and how they fit together is to do the :doc:`getting-started-2-user`.
+This guide walks you through the process of using a basic geotagging application and submitting data to the server.
+After this is completed, the guide provides a list of :ref:`user-odk2-next` for the user.

-Next, see the :doc:`getting-started-2-user` and :doc:`getting-started-2-architect` to understand the process for revising and developing your own forms.
-That guide will walk you through modifying the Geotagger demo app to add a new field to it.
+Deployment Architects should follow this up with the :doc:`getting-started-2-architect` to get an introduction into revising and editing their own forms.
+That guide walks you through modifying the *Geotagger* demo application to add a new field to it.
+Similar to the user guide, this guide provides a list of :ref:`architect-odk2-next` for the Deployment Architect.

-Finally, after building your own applications, review the :doc:`advanced-topics-architect` sections to learn more about implementing more complex features, such as internationalization and row level access filtering.
+System Administrators should learn about :doc:`cloud-endpoints-intro`.

+Platform Developers should already be familiar with everything from the User and Deployment Architect sections, and can learn more in the :doc:`advanced-topics-developer` documentation.

 .. toctree::